Freight Shipping from Atlanta to Little Rock

 How much does it cost to ship freight from Atlanta to Little Rock?

-Full truckload (FTL) rates from Atlanta, GA to Little Rock, AR currently range from $1,275-$1,571 for a standard dry van load over the 593-mile route.
+Full truckload (FTL) rates from Atlanta, GA to Little Rock, AR currently range $1,275-$1,571 (roughly $2.17-$2.66 per mile over 593 miles).
 LTL shipments typically cost $526-$904 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Atlanta to Little Rock?

-Standard FTL transit from Atlanta to Little Rock is approximately 11 hrs by truck over 593 miles.
+Standard FTL transit from Atlanta to Little Rock is approximately 11 hrs by truck over 593 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via NS Inman Yard to UP North Little Rock Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Atlanta to Little Rock freight?